sixcolors/argon2id/README.md

 - **Salt Length**: 16 bytes

 These defaults provide a good balance between security and performance.
 For higher security requirements, increase the time and memory parameters.

+## Parameter Validation

+The package enforces parameter limits to ensure security and prevent abuse:

+### Minimum Values (Security)
+- **Time**: ≥ 1 iteration
+- **Memory**: ≥ 8 KB
+- **Threads**: ≥ 1 thread
+- **KeyLen**: ≥ 4 bytes

+### Maximum Values (DoS Protection)
+- **Time**: ≤ 100 iterations
+- **Memory**: ≤ 1 GB (1,048,576 KB)
+- **KeyLen**: ≤ 128 bytes

+These limits prevent:
+- **Weak configurations** that could compromise security
+- **Resource exhaustion** attacks via excessive memory/time usage
+- **Unreasonably large outputs** that waste storage/computation

+### Advanced Customization

+The parameter limits are defined as constants in the source code and are intentionally conservative and designed to work well for most applications.
+For specialized use cases requiring different limits, the constants can be modified by forking this library:

+- **High-security environments**: May benefit from increased limits for stronger protection
+- **Embedded/resource-constrained systems**: May need lower limits for memory/CPU constraints
+- **Testing/development**: May use reduced limits to improve test execution speed

+**Note**: Most applications should use the default limits, which provide excellent security while preventing abuse.
+Only modify these limits if you have specific requirements and understand the security implications.

 ## Hash Format